Cutaneous squamous-cell carcinoma

-Cutaneous squamous-cell carcinoma (cSCC), or squamous-cell carcinoma of the skin, also known as squamous-cell skin cancer, is one of the main types of skin cancer along with basal-cell carcinoma and melanoma.
-It usually presents as a hard lump with a scaly top but can also form an ulcer.
-Onset is often over months.
-Cutaneous squamous-cell carcinoma is more likely to spread to distant areas than basal cell cancer.
-When confined to the outermost layer of the skin, a precancerous or in situ form of cSCC is known as Bowen's disease.
+Cutaneous squamous-cell carcinoma (cSCC), also known as squamous-cell carcinoma of the skin or squamous-cell skin cancer, is one of the three principal types of skin cancer, alongside basal-cell carcinoma and melanoma. cSCC typically presents as a hard lump with a scaly surface, though it may also present as an ulcer.
+Onset and development often occurs over several months.

+Compared to basal cell carcinoma, cSCC is more likely to spread to distant areas.
+When confined to the epidermis, the outermost layer of the skin, the pre-invasive or in situ form of cSCC is termed Bowen's disease.

-The greatest risk factor is high total exposure to ultraviolet radiation from the sun.
-Other risks include prior scars, chronic wounds, actinic keratosis, lighter skin, Bowen's disease, arsenic exposure, radiation therapy, tobacco smoking, poor immune system function, previous basal cell carcinoma, and HPV infection.
-Risk from UV radiation is related to total exposure, rather than early exposure.
-Tanning beds are becoming another common source of ultraviolet radiation.
-Risk is also elevated in certain genetic skin disorders, such as xeroderma pigmentosum and certain forms of epidermolysis bullosa.
-It begins from squamous cells found within the skin.
-Diagnosis is often based on skin examination and confirmed by tissue biopsy.
+The most significant risk factor for cSCC is extensive lifetime exposure to ultraviolet radiation from sunlight.
+Additional risk factors include prior scars, chronic wounds, actinic keratosis, lighter skin susceptible to sunburn, Bowen's disease, exposure to arsenic, radiation therapy, tobacco smoking, poor immune system function, previous basal cell carcinoma, and HPV infection.
+The risk associated with UV radiation correlates with cumulative exposure rather than early-life exposure.
+Tanning beds have emerged as a significant source of UV radiation.

+Genetic predispositions, such as xeroderma pigmentosum and certain forms of epidermolysis bullosa, also increase susceptibility to cSCC.
+The condition originates from squamous cells located in the skin's upper layers.
+Diagnosis typically relies on skin examination and is confirmed through skin biopsy.